 For some applications, you can never have too many channels, and logic analyzers are available with several hundred channels.
 Typically these systems are used to debug complex microprocessor buses and it is lots of work to connect the myriad probes involved.

-The X34 is aimed the most common debugging scenarios.
-The first scenario is when you want to see exactly what is happening on a few signals - most debugging is done this way.
-In this case an X34 is hooked up to a few signals to give a trigger source, and to one or two signals which are being debugged.
+A more common debugging scenarios is when you want to see exactly what is happening on a few signals - most debugging is done this way.
+In this case a logic analyzer is hooked up to a few signals to give a trigger source, and to one or two signals which are being debugged.

-For instance, when debugging a first-in/first-out (FIFO) memory an X34 could look at full and empty indicators, read and write strobes, and a few other signals for reference.
+For instance, when debugging a first-in/first-out (FIFO) memory you could look at full and empty indicators, read and write strobes, and a few other signals for reference. (top)

 A6.
 How fast should the sampling be?

 As you would expect, the maximum sampling rate can never be too fast.
-The X34 samples at up to 500MHz, which gives a timing resolution down to 2ns.
-This doesn't mean that the X34 can sample 500MHz, but it does mean accurately sampling of incoming signals which are over 100MHz.
+BX analyzers have a maximum sampling rate of 1000MHz which gives a timing resolution down to 1ns.
+This means very accurate sampling of incoming signals which are over well 100MHz.
+And that is important - when debugging it is often important to discover whether signal A is truly active before signal B.

 Of course, the sample buffer fills up quite quickly at these speeds, so for slower signals the sampling speed can be stepped down in stages to a minimum of 100Hz, which gives a timing resolution of 10ms.